 Be ready to pull the trigger

 Because there are so many homebuyers house hunting right now, homes are not lasting long on the market.
-The median time on market for homes nationwide, according to Redfin, is 28.2 days in November 2020.
-A year ago at that time, it was 44.2 days.
+Homes typically were swooped up in 17 days in May 2021, according to the National Association of Realtors.
+A year ago at that time, the average was 26 days on the market.

 So if you see a home you like, be prepared to make the decision to put an offer in right away.
 It helps to have an honest and complete list of must-haves and deal-breakers.
 It also helps to know that you will most likely not get everything on your wish list.

 Prepare for a bidding war